 - Application materials are released to the Speech-Language Pathology Graduate Admissions Committee from the Graduate School once all materials are received (i.e., transcripts, letters, GRE scores, etc.).

 - The applications are initially screened by the graduate coordinator to determine that they meet the eligibility criteria (i.e., GPA, GRE, etc.).
+Applications that do not meet the minimum criteria will not be considered eligible.

 - Applications are then reviewed and rated by the graduate coordinator and two (2) members of the admissions committee.